davidpricedev/wandering-puzzler/README.md

   - will start moving (if possible) on the move/turn after a player moves into an adjascent space (or an adjascent item moves) or the item the rock was resting is removed
   - will end the game if it lands on the player
   - will be redirected one step to left/right by angled wall
-  - will move down diagonally if possible when obeying gravity - but only when sitting on top of another rock
+  - will move down diagonally if possible when obeying gravity - but only when not sitting on top of a wall
   - can stop an arrow
   - player can push the rock left/right if it can move into open space
 - Wall